ppletscher/beamerthemezurich/README.md

 1. Install XeLaTeX and latexmk (not really required).
 2. Clone the git repository from github `git clone git@github.com:ppletscher/beamerthemeposterzurich.git`.
-3. run `make` to compile the example_talk.
+3. run `make` to compile the file `example_talk.tex`.
-4. If you like the theme, simply copy the following files `appendixnumberbeamer.sty`, `beamercolorthemeZurich.sty`, `beamerfontthemeZurich.sty`, `beamerinnerthemeZurich.sty`, `beamerouterthemeZurich.sty` and
+4. If you like the theme, simply copy the files `appendixnumberbeamer.sty`, `beamercolorthemeZurich.sty`, `beamerfontthemeZurich.sty`,
+`beamerinnerthemeZurich.sty`, `beamerouterthemeZurich.sty` and